s-peiran/tp/docs/team/s-peiran.md

 ### Enhancement Implemented

 * Add contact to Meeting feature
     * This is a planned feature that allows users to better organize their meetings by providing the functionality to add or delete Contacts to/from Meetings.
 * Add filter function to list command
     * Allow users to filter the contact list with attributes such as name, title, address and filter the meeting list with attributes such as title, place, desc.
 Multiple filters can be applied simultaneously.
 * Auto Sort the contact list and meeting list by lexicographical order and chronological order respectively.

 ### Contributions to the UG

-    * Documented the List command sections for contact and meetings
+    * Documented the List order for contact and meetings
     * Add Glossary to UG
     * Updated UG on the sort behavior of contact list and meeting list